spiffe/java-spiffe/README.md

     });
 };

-//Calling the WorkloadAPI to obtain the certificates svidFetcher.registerListener(certificateUpdater);
+//Registering the callback to receive the SVIDs from the Workload API svidFetcher.registerListener(certificateUpdater);
 ```

-The `X509SvidFetcher` can be configured with a custom `RetryPolicy`.
+The `X509SVIDFetcher` can be configured with a custom `RetryPolicy`.

 By default it uses a `RetryPolicy` with the following parameters: